Skip to Main Content

 Using generative AI outputs in your own work

-Make sure you’re clear on how your lecturer wants you to use and reference generative AI tools if you use them.
+For students, it's essential that you make sure you’re clear on how a lecturer wants you to use and reference your use of genAI tools.
 The University has provided guidance for students on how to approach use of AI.
 Otherwise you run the risk of Turnitin designating all of your work as AI-generated.

 As part of your university journey, you need to learn how to communicate in an academic way suitable to your discipline.
 This is an essential skill that you must develop.
 It will help you to strengthen your critical thinking, evaluation and analysis skills.
 It also builds your communication skills so that you can confidently interact with subject matter experts.
-Generative AI tools cannot do these things for you.
-For help with these skills, visit Academic Learning Support on the University of Newcastle website.
+GenAI tools cannot (as yet) reliably do these things for you.
+For help with these skills, visit the University's Academic Learning Support.

 It is important to remember the concept of 'garbage in, garbage out'.
-This can often apply to the training data that underpins generative AI tools:
+This can often apply to the training data that underpins genAI tools:

 AI tools can only reflect the data they have been trained on, much like humans.
+A visual representation of potential unseen bias is included below, the 'AI bias iceberg':

 NIST AI bias iceberg

-AI bias iceberg.
-Image credit: N. Hanacek/NIST.
-Reproduced with permission.
+[Image credit: N. Hanacek/NIST.
+Reproduced with permission]

-To learn more, watch the video below:
+To learn more, watch the videos below:

 For those wanting to read more: